 So, what the heck happened?
 Is the Trapper Keeper dead?
 Upon this discovery, I did what a good journalist does: I reached out to the source.

 First, I tried calling customer service for Mead’s parent company, ACCO Brands.
 The person on the other line, when I asked them about the lack of Trapper Keeper binders available for sale from major retailers, informed me that if it’s not on the website, it’s discontinued.
 I felt my heart slowly sinking as I learned this information.
-Did the Chromebook and the iPad finally murder the Trapper Keeper?
+Did the Chromebook and the iPad finally murder it?
 But that hypothesis didn’t exactly make sense, because Mead’s own Five Star binders were plentiful, and easy to find on sites like Amazon.

 Richard Nelson, ACCO Brands’ Vice President of Corporate Communications, did me a solid and researched the issue for me, helping me figure out exactly what happened.
 Long story short: The Trapper Keeper is not dead, and is still being produced, but it’s not exactly easy to find this school year.